 - In MS Word, once you have a document open, choose Insert>Smart Art>Organizational Chart.
 Instructions can be found here.

-- In MS Powerpoint, you can insert text boxes and lines to draw your own org chart or search for free org chart online templates
+- In MS PowerPoint, you can insert text boxes and lines to draw your own organizational chart or search for free organizational chart online templates.

-- HR/Payroll System – If you currently use an HR or Payroll system, some of those systems like Justworks, SAP/Success Factors, or Zenefits can provide an org chart using employee data already in your system.
-You can see our buyers guides here.
+- HR/payroll system – If you currently use an HR or payroll system like Justworks, SAP/Success Factors, or Zenefits, some can provide an organizational chart using employee data already in your system.

 Paid Organizational Chart Tools

-You can expect to pay between $5 to $15 dollars a month for paid software that allows you to create organizational charts.
-The paid sites are great if you have a rapidly growing business, you’re going to be making lots of org charts, or need to create other diagrams in addition to org charts, like flowcharts and process maps.
-Some of these paid sites have free trials but require you to share your email address.
+You can expect to pay between $5 to $100+ per month for software that allows you to create organizational charts.
+These programs are great if you have a rapidly growing business, are making lots of organizational charts, or need to create other diagrams in addition to organizational charts (such as flowcharts and process maps).
+Many of the paid organizational charting sites offer free trials, but you may have to share your email address to get access.

-Depending on the reason you’re creating an org chart, each placeholder can include as little as a name and title, or as much information as you can squeeze into each little box.
-Our recommendations for most org charts are to include in each position box:
+Depending on the reason you’re creating your organizational chart, each placeholder can include as little as a name and title or as much information as you can fit into each box.
+Our recommendation for most organizational charts is to include the following in each position box:

 - Name (leave name blank if position is open)